About Us

 STELLAR has developed ’10x Grand Challenges’ to supercharge our region’s capacity for laser-based innovation.

 Over the next 10 years, our Grand Challenges aim to begin the restoration of US investment in lasers through education and workforce development, use-inspired research and development (R&D), entrepreneurship, supply chain, and industry growth for lasers and laser applications.
-This integrated ecosystem will catalyze the growth of allied technologies and enable the advancement of critical industries, including defense, space, semiconductors, and communications.
+This integrated ecosystem holds the key to US competitiveness in global markets, catalyzing the growth of allied technologies and enabling the advancement of critical industries, including defense, space, networking and communications, advanced and edge computing, semiconductors, data centers, additive manufacturing, fusion energy, medical devices and life sciences.

 Rationale for the Engine Model

-The US faces an urgent call for strategic independence in critical technologies while revitalizing domestic manufacturing, thereby ensuring national independence for critical supply chains.
+The US faces an urgent call for strategic independence in critical technologies while it revitalizes domestic manufacturing, in order to ensure national independence for critical supply chains.
 To build the greatest economy in history, the US must lead the world both in emerging industries and rapidly evolving technologies.

 Today, light-based systems and lasers contribute an estimated $16 trillion to the global economy.
 Manufacturing, metrology, communications, health, and security already depend on the design, engineering, production, and distribution of lasers.
 Increasingly complex systems require next-generation lasers to achieve necessary levels of productivity and security.